Project Overview

 Project Selection

-A project selection memo is available to outline how the preliminary list of corridors and intersections were selected.
+A project selection memo is available to outline how the preliminary list of corridors and intersections were selected for the Quick Build and Speed Management grant elements.

 There may be impacts during installation of the Speed Management and Quick Build projects across the city.